saurabharora90/saurabharora90.github.io/_posts/2026-03-12-syncing-your-ai-guidelines-across-workflows.md

   alt: AI Workflow Sync
 ---

-The other day, I found myself in a bit of a "digital groundhog day" loop.
-I was explaining my preference for avoiding mock tests to **Android Studio Agent Mode**, then repeating the same thing to the **Gemini CLI**, and finally watching a **GitHub bot** suggest a mock-heavy test that I'd specifically ruled out in my local config.
+The other day, I found myself in a bit of a loop.
+I was explaining my preference for avoiding mock tests to Android Studio Agent Mode, then repeating the same thing to the Gemini CLI, and finally watching a GitHub bot suggest a mock-heavy test that I'd specifically ruled out in my local config.

-As Android developers, we're increasingly leaning on AI agents (whether it's the integrated **Android Studio Agent Mode**, command-line tools, or CI-based review bots).
+As Android developers, we're increasingly leaning on AI agents (whether it's the integrated Android Studio Agent Mode, command-line tools, or CI-based review bots).
 But here's the catch: **context is fragmented**.
 Your IDE might have access to your project files, but it doesn't know about your user-level preferences that span across all your repositories.
-Your CLI tools might see your global config, but your **GitHub bot** only knows what's been committed to the repo.
+Your CLI tools might see your global config, but your GitHub bot only knows what's been committed to the repo.

 I needed a "single source of truth" for my coding principles.